image-charts/documentation/docs/on-premise.md

 ## Limitation

+- There is no trial available for Image-Charts On Premise.
+Please try out Image-Charts through [our SaaS version](/).
-Font support is currently unavailable in Image-Charts On Premise.
+- Font support is currently unavailable in Image-Charts On Premise.

 ## Download the container image